prajawalsinha07/Google_task_collector/README.md

 ### Google Cloud
 To run the backend code, you need to generate a key for OAuth 2.0 credentials.

-After registering for a Google Cloud account, do the following:
+After registering for a Google Cloud account, follow these steps:
-- Create a new project
+- Create a new project on https://developers.google.com/
-- Go to APIs & Services, and click Enable APIs and Services
+- Go to APIs & Services, and Enable the API
-- Search for "Google Tasks API"
-- Click to enable
-- Navigate to the APIs & Services page, accessible from the side menu
-- On the Credentials tab, click Create Credentials > OAuth Client ID
+- Configure the OAuth consent screen
-- This is a web application.
+- Authorize credentials for a web application
+- Create an API key
+- Set and Run your code
-- For more information, see [how to authorize credentials for a web application on GCP](https://developers.google.com/tasks/quickstart/js#authorize_credentials_for_a_web_application).
+- For a more detailed explaination, see [how to authorize credentials for a web application on GCP](https://developers.google.com/tasks/quickstart/js#authorize_credentials_for_a_web_application).

 ![An image showing the Google Cloud dashboard.
 A project named "Google task collector" is open.
 In the credentials tab, there is an "OAuth 2.0 Client IDs" section, which currently lists one client ID for the Google Tasks application.](./docs/images/Google_Cloud_dashboard.png)